huggingface/blog/synthetic-data-generator.md

   </p>
 </details>

-## From Prompt to Model
+## From Prompt to dataset to model

 The synthetic data generator takes a description of the data you want (your custom prompt) and returns a dataset for your use case, using a synthetic data pipeline.
 In the background, this is powered by [distilabel](https://distilabel.argilla.io/latest/) and the [free Hugging Face text-generation API](https://huggingface.co/docs/api-inference/en/index) but we don’t need to worry about these complexities and we can focus on using the UI.

 ### Supported Tasks

 The tool currently supports text classification and chat datasets.
+These tasks will determine the type of dataset you will generate, classification requires categories, while chat data requires a conversation.
 Based on demand, we will add tasks like evaluation and RAG over time.

 #### Text Classification